Berbix has been acquired by Socure, the leading platform for digital identity verification and trust.

 Please note that Berbix is only able to detect duplicates of transactions that are still within the data retention window.

-If the status of a transaction is “incomplete” the transaction can be in one of several states:
+If the status of a transaction is “in progress” the transaction can be in one of several states:

 (1) The user may have had to leave the flow to find their ID.

 (2) The user may have decided not to provide proof of their identity.
 In some cases, this can be desired attrition as bad actors are less likely to provide photo IDs than well-meaning users.